The Voice (American TV series): Coaches and hosts

-In May 2019, it was announced that all four coaches from the same sixteenth season would return for the series' seventeenth season.
+In May 2019, it was announced that all four coaches from the sixteenth season would return for the series' seventeenth season.
 Later that month, it was announced that Levine would exit the series; Stefani was announced to be returning to the coaching panel as his successor.
 In October 2019, it was announced that Nick Jonas would join the show as a coach for its eighteenth season, alongside returning coaches Shelton, Clarkson and Legend.
-In June 2020, it was announced that Stefani would be returning to the coaching panel, replacing Jonas, for the nineteenth season, alongside returning coaches Shelton, Clarkson and Legend.
-In November of the same year, it was announced Stefani would again depart the coaching panel ahead of its twentieth season, and would be replaced by a returning Jonas.
-In March 2021, it was announced that Ariana Grande would replace Jonas for season twenty-one alongside returning coaches Clarkson, Legend and Shelton.
+Stefani then returned for the nineteenth season, while Jonas later returned for the twentieth season.
+In March 2021, it was announced that Ariana Grande would replace Jonas for season twenty-one.
 In May 2022, it was announced that Stefani would be returning to the coaching panel for season twenty-two alongside returning coaches Legend and Shelton.
 It was later confirmed that Clarkson would also not be returning to the series in 2022, while Camila Cabello would enter the coaching panel as a new coach.
 On October 11, 2022, it was confirmed that Shelton and Clarkson would be returning for season 23, along with new coaches Chance the Rapper and Niall Horan.
 It was also announced that Shelton would leave the show after season 23.

 On May 12, 2023, NBC announced the show would return for a 24th season in fall of the same year.
 The following day, it was announced that Reba McEntire would join the panel, alongside returning coaches Horan, Legend and Stefani.
 On June 21, 2023, NBC announced that the show would return for a 25th season which aired in the spring of 2024, in which a double chair was presented for the first time in the history of the show.
 The following day, it was announced that Dan + Shay would join the panel as the first duo coach on the American version, with returning coaches Legend, Chance the Rapper, and McEntire.
 On May 10, 2024, NBC announced that the show would return for a 26th season which aired in Fall 2024.
 On May 13, 2024, it was announced that McEntire and Stefani would return as coaches for the 26th season, while new coaches Snoop Dogg and Michael Bublé would replace Legend and Chance the Rapper.